 The charge tax on this product option will only need to be ticked if it applies to your product type, location, and tax status.
 If you are unsure whether or not you need to tick the box, just go ahead and do so now — you can always change your settings later.

-Inventory management – Product Options
+Inventory Management – Product Variants

 If you’re not using a dropshipping or print-on-demand service, then this section is for you to manage your inventory and let Shopify know what actions to take if you run out of stock.
+You need to select the option This product has a SKU or barcode to configure your product SKU and barcode.

 The information you enter here will depend on the type of product you are selling (physical or digital) and your preferences.
 The provided fields can be used to include:

-- Barcode: If you plan to resell products or want inventory management to be easier in the future, then bar codes (UPC, GTIN…) are necessary.
+• Barcode: If you plan to resell products or want inventory management to be easier in the future, then bar codes (UPC, GTIN…) are necessary.
 However, if you’re making and selling your own products now, you can leave this blank for now.

 If you have a limited inventory or it takes a long time to restock your product, you can choose to mark the item as Sold out.
 However, if you’re able to quickly restock your product, then simply turn on the Continue selling when out of stock option.

-By utilizing product options, you can offer variants of a product without having to create separate listings.
+By utilizing product variants, you can offer variants of a product without having to create separate listings.
 This is extremely beneficial because each option has the ability to have its own image, price, tracked inventory, and settings that are unique to it.

 After adding variants to your product and saving the changes, you will need to update the Media, Pricing, Inventory, and Shipping sections for each variant.
 Shopify supports multiple product options up to a maximum of 3 options per product.
 Each option can have up to 100 variants.